 - German MS Register COVID-19 survey: open to clinicians who are already part of the German MS Registry – open

 - OptimiseMS: open to clinicians of UK participating sites – open

 - Australia and New Zealand COVID19 Data Set: for Australian and New Zealand neurologists – open now

-- MSBase COVID-19 Substudy: for reporting anywhere in the world from MSBase centres – opening soon
+- MSBase COVID-19 Substudy: for reporting anywhere in the world from MSBase centres – open

 - UK MS Register COVID-19 CRF: for UK clinicians for laboratory confirmed COVID-19 cases only – open now

 - The Spanish MS Registry: for neurologist members of the Spanish Society of Neurology only – open (link is provided to all members of the Spanish Society of Neurology by e-mail)